 All pictures are © Dr. Günther Eichhorn, unless otherwise noted.

-The total number of pictures online on my website from Zambia is 181, the total number of movies is 4
+The total number of pictures online on my website from Zambia is 181, the total number of video clips is 4